-Late last month I offered a keynote to the Society of Georgia Archivists at their 2022 Annual Meeting.
+Late last month I offered a virtual keynote to the Society of Georgia Archivists at their 2022 Annual Meeting.
 Their theme, “Sustaining Practices: Practical Solutions for the Future” included attendee interest in the rise in burnout, and not surprisingly, the connections to self-care.
 I wanted to gather and share some context of what’s going on in archives workplaces, so I turned to Ithaka S+R’s A*CENSUS II All Archivists Survey Report.
 The report covers topics from archives worker compensation to job duties, and also sheds light on broader and deeper issues centering job security, equity diversity, inclusion, and employee retention.

 During my keynote, I asked attendees to share some data with me, which I then compared with the A*CENSUS II data.

 - 4% are part time only and looking for full-time work

 - 4% are part-time only and not seeking full-time work

 Generally, SGA annual meeting attendees tracked with the A*CENSUS II report (81% employed full-time).

 If you work full-time, in which range does your salary fall (n=23)?

 - 22% 80K or more